Byron Jones (American football)

-Byron Philip Jones (born September 26, 1992) is an American football cornerback who is currently a free agent.
-He played college football at UConn, and was drafted by the Dallas Cowboys in the first round of the 2015 NFL Draft after a stellar combine performance.
+Byron Philip Jones (born September 26, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the UConn Huskies, and was selected by the Dallas Cowboys in the first round of the 2015 NFL draft after a stellar combine performance.
 He holds the unofficial world record for the standing long jump at 12 feet 3 inches (3.73 meters).
 He played five seasons for the Cowboys, where he was once named Second-team All-Pro and made the Pro Bowl.
-A free agent after his fifth season, Jones signed a five-year, $82 million contract with the Miami Dolphins, making him at the time the highest-paid cornerback in the NFL.
+A free agent after his fifth season, Jones signed a five-year, $82 million contract with the Miami Dolphins, making him the highest-paid cornerback in the NFL at the time.

 Early life

 Jones attended St. Paul Catholic High School in Bristol, Connecticut and played for Jude Kelly.
 He was a gifted track & field athlete, and was one of the state's top performers in the 200m and 400m.
 At the 2010 NVL Outdoor T&F Championships, he earned first-place finishes in both the 200-meter dash (22.13s) and 400-meter dash (48.43s).

 In football, he received Class MM All-State and All-Naugatuck Valley honors as a senior and team captain.
 He was considered a two-star recruit by Rivals.com.
 He also played basketball.
-At the 2015 NFL scouting combine he set the world record for the longest broad jump at 12 ft 3 in.